How recent 'swatting' calls targeting officials may prompt heavier penalties for hoax police calls

 "For better or worse, my family are a bit used to it by now, and we have a good system with the department," Wu told WBUR.

-Also targeted have been a Republican congressman from New York, Georgia’s lieutenant governor and a former state senator in Nebraska.
+Also targeted have been a Republican congressman from New York, Georgia Lt.
+Gov. Burt Jones and a former state senator in Nebraska.
 Dixon was among four Georgia state senators who were recently swatted.
 In Ohio, a total of three current or former state lawmakers were affected.

+Jones said his home in a small town south of Atlanta was swatted on Wednesday, only to have a bomb threat called in on Thursday.

+"Thankfully everyone is safe, and I commend our local law enforcement officers for their professionalism," Jones wrote on X. "Let me be clear — I will not be intimidated by those attempting to silence me," Jones wrote on X We will put an end to this madness.

 HOW WIDESPREAD IS THE PROBLEM?